 The options were discussed with the trustee who made the decision to first attempt to sell the home off-market.
 If that did not work, then the trustee would want the home listed on the MLS.
 If we went that route, the home would be shown by appointment only with the listing broker, Kathleen Daniels, present.

 We were successful in selling the home off-market without listing it on the MLS.

 What is a Dual Real Estate Agent?

 In California, with the consent of both the buyer and the seller, a broker is allowed to act as a dual agent.
-The real estate broker, or agents working for the same broker, who act on behalf of both the buyer and the seller in a transaction, create a dual agency situation.
+The real estate broker, or agents working for the same broker, who act on behalf of both the buyer and the seller in a transaction, creates a dual agency situation.

 The trustee had received over 25 letters from real estate agents asking to sell the home and investors wanting to buy the home.

 It has been our policy and best practice since January 2003 to avoid dual agency.
 Could we make more money if we embraced a dual agency?
 Can the broker and/or brokerage make more money?

 You can bet on that!
 The industry refers to this as “double-ending the deal”.

 When we took the listing for this home, we had an in-depth discussion with the trustee advising that it is our best practice not to represent a buyer on our listing and explained why.
 The trustee agreed it would be best if the buyer had their own representation.